 But for Sims, it’s fine!
 As long as they have a 60-100% full friendship bar and 75-100% full romantic bar, any two Sims can be labeled as soulmates.
 Us humans, we don’t have a bar to fill.
 The decision to marry another human is often reported as happening during mundane activities, like eating breakfast.

 Sim artists randomly choose what to create from a list of preset images.
 If two human artists in love decide to collaborate on a work together, they’d probably choose something deeply symbolic and meaningful, something that captures the essence of their relationship.
 For example, if a couple transcended time and death to be together, they might choose to focus on the timelessness of their partnership, and portray two figures encircling each other in eternal harmony.
-Sims are incapable of understanding metaphor as a concept.
+Sims are incapable of understanding metaphor.
 Sims can only paint what the game tells them to.

 Even if one Sim gets the whim to marry their partner, it takes a while for the other Sim to generate a similar marriage-related whim.
 Whims are randomly generated according to a variety of factors.
 It would be extremely improbable to have two Sims express the same desire to be wed within 12 hours of each other.

 The list of all possible suitors for any given Sim is finite, known, and short.
 Humans have a much larger set of options; faced with a myriad of potential choices, the set of people they meet is determined by chance.
 Sometimes finding love is a matter of being in the right place, at the right time, and talking to the right person.